 The Token Programming Language allows you to write programs for Amanda.
-These programs consist of tokens entered in Extension fields (defined per mailbox using the Users screen) and/or in Method fields (defined per mailbox using the Notify Screen).
+These programs consist of tokens entered in Extension fields (defined per mailbox using Amanda Administrator's Mailbox window or Amanda Standalone's Users screen) and/or in Method fields (defined per mailbox using Amanda Administrator's Notify window or Amanda Standalone's Notify Screen).
 This section describes the language and introduces you to common programming terms.
 Understanding these terms can help you understand any programming language.